-- XFree86 4.3.0 the X Window environment.
+• XFree86 4.4.0, unencumbered by a new license change; the X Window environment, with local patches.
 For i386, v3.3 X servers are also included for additional graphic chipset support.
-Installed with the x.tgz install file sets. - GCC 2.95.3 GNU C Compiler.
+Installed with the x.tgz install file sets.

+- GCC versions 2.95.3 and 3.3.2.
+GNU C Compiler.
 The OpenBSD team has added the Propolice stack protection technology, enabled by default, and used throughout the OpenBSD userland and by default on applications compiled on OpenBSD.
-Installed as part of the comp34.tgz file set. - Perl 5.8.0, with patches and improvements from the OpenBSD team.

-- Apache 1.3.28 web server.
-The OpenBSD team has added default chrooting, privilege revocation, and other security-related improvements.
-Also includes mod_ssl 2.8 and DSO support. - OpenSSL 0.9.7b, with patches and improvements from the OpenBSD team. - Groff 1.15 text processor. - Sendmail 8.12.9 mail server, plus the parse8.359.2.8 security patch. - BIND 9.2.2 DNS server.
+Installed as part of the comp35.tgz file set. - Perl 5.8.2, with patches and improvements from the OpenBSD team. - Apache 1.3.29 web server.
+The OpenBSD team has added default chrooting, privilege revocation, and other securityrelated improvements.
+Also includes mod_ssl 2.8.16 and DSO support. - OpenSSL 0.9.7c, with patches and improvements from the OpenBSD team. - Groff 1.15 text processor. - Sendmail 8.12.11 mail server. - BIND 9.2.3 DNS server.
 OpenBSD has implemented many improvements in chroot operation and other security-related issues. - Lynx 2.8.4rel.1 text web browser.
-With HTTPS support added, plus patches from the OpenBSD team. - Sudo v1.6.7p5, allowing users to run individual commands as root. - Ncurses 5.2. - KAME IPv6. - Heimdal 0.6rc1 with patches - OpenSSH 3.7.1
+With HTTPS support added, plus patches from the OpenBSD team. - Sudo v1.6.7p5, allowing users to run individual commands as root. - Ncurses 5.2. - KAME IPv6. - Heimdal 0.6rc1 with patches - Arla-current - OpenSSH 3.8.1